eynjiljoy/IT331_IT332_Final_Project/README.md

 # Purpose and Description

 # Significance of the Proposed Project
-Imaginative mobile software called Ecomate combines revolutionary capabilities like object identification, barcode scanning, advanced search, voice assistance, reading materials, and user account functionality to make it easier to implement a sustainable waste management strategy.
+Imaginative mobile software called Ecomate combines revolutionary capabilities like <h5>object identification, barcode scanning, advanced search, voice assistance, reading materials, and user account </h5> functionality to make it easier to implement a sustainable waste management strategy.
 Ecomate equips individuals and communities with the tools they need to actively contribute to the development of a greener and more sustainable future by utilizing cutting-edge technology.